Monica Quartermaine

-Monica Quartermaine is a fictional character from General Hospital, an American soap opera on the ABC network, played continually since August 17, 1977 by longtime soap opera actress Leslie Charleson.
+Monica Quartermaine is a fictional character from General Hospital, an American soap opera on the ABC network, played from August 17, 1977, to December 21, 2023, by Leslie Charleson.
 She is a cardiologist at the eponymous hospital, and widow of physician Alan Quartermaine (Stuart Damon).
 The role was originated by Patsy Rahn in 1976, who played the role until showrunners replaced her with Charleson.
-Charleson's tenure with the serial is one of the longest in American soap operas.
+At the time of Charleson's death in January 2025, her tenure in the role was one of the longest in American soap operas.

 Character and casting

-Monica becomes Chief of Staff at General Hospital following the death of her husband, Dr. Alan Quartermaine.
+Monica becomes Chief of Staff at General Hospital following the death of her husband, Alan Quartermaine.
 Her specialty is cardiology.
 She was previously married to fellow doctor Jeff Webber.
 Her various affairs, primarily involving Jeff's older brother Rick Webber, and her quarrels with her second husband Alan and their dysfunctional family were all major stories on the show throughout the late 1970s, 1980s and 1990s.

 In her time on the show, Monica has battled breast cancer and dealt with outliving four of her children.
 She is the owner of the Quartermaine mansion, as she often reminds her family when they begin quarreling.
 She has been known to throw them out of her house.

 In 2006, she only had rare appearances.
 New storylines developed in 2007 (an investigation into the murder of Rick Webber and the deaths of her husband and daughter Emily Quartermaine), and she has since featured more prominently.

 With the returns of Denise Alexander (Lesley Webber), Genie Francis (Laura Spencer), and Kin Shriner (Scott Baldwin), Monica remains the fourth oldest character on General Hospital and Charleson is the show's most tenured performer.

 On August 24, 2010, it was announced that Charleson was being demoted to recurring status.
 In May 2011, newly appointed head writer Garin Wolf expressed his interest in having Charleson appear on a much more frequent basis.

-In April 2018, it was announced that due to an injury Charleson sustained, the soap would temporarily recast the role of Monica to handle the advanced writing required for the character; Patty McCormack was announced as the temporary replacement of Charleson.
-McCormack first appeared on May 7, 2018.
+In April 2018, it was announced that due to an injury Charleson sustained, the soap would temporarily recast the role of Monica to handle the advanced writing required for the character; Patty McCormack was announced as Charleson's temporary replacement, first appearing on May 7, 2018.
 Holly Kaplan filled in for Charleson for a single episode on March 15, 2022.

+Charleson made several returns as Monica in 2023, with her final episode airing December 21 of that year.
+Charleson died on January 12, 2025.